Dosage Form: capsule

 In addition, the following adverse reactions were reported during treatment with Flutamide + LHRH agonist.

-CNS (drowsiness/confusion/depression/anxiety/nervousness) reactions occurred in 1% of patients
+Central Nervous System: CNS (drowsiness/confusion/depression/anxiety/nervousness) reactions occurred in 1% of patients.

-Anemia occurred in 6%, leukopenia in 3%, and thrombocytopenia in 1% of patients
+Hematopoietic System: anemia occurred in 6%, leukopenia in 3%, and thrombocytopenia in 1% of patients.

-Malignant breast neoplasms have occurred rarely in male patients being treated with Flutamide.
+Malignant breast neoplasms have occurred rarely in male patients being treated with Flutamide capsules.

 In animal studies with Flutamide alone, signs of overdose included hypoactivity, piloerection, slow respiration, ataxia, and/or lacrimation, anorexia, tranquilization, emesis, and methemoglobinemia.